abkenar/RobustGSensing/README.md

 # _RobustGSensing_

-Resource-Efficient Opportunistic Stream Reasoning using Proactive Edge Computing for the Internet-of-Things.
+### Resource-Efficient Opportunistic Stream Reasoning using  Proactive Edge Computing for the Internet-of-Things.

 ***

-The aim of this proposal is to develop a lightweight middleware (with programming interface) for efficient data stream processing and reasoning with large volumes of streaming data emerging from the network of devices carried by and worn by a user (which we call the Personal Network of Devices).
+The aim of this project is to develop a lightweight middleware (with programming interface) for efficient data stream processing and reasoning with large volumes of streaming data emerging from the network of devices carried by and worn by a user (which we call the Personal Network of Devices).

-This work will develop and demonstrate a novel prototype of a new middleware in line with the serverless computing theme where from the perspective of developers, code is written and uploaded and jobs processed without worrying about where the resources are situated, be in at edge devices or on remote clouds or a combination thereof.
+This work develops and demonstrates a novel prototype of a new middleware in line with the serverless computing theme where from the perspective of developers, code is written and uploaded and jobs processed without worrying about where the resources are situated, be in at edge devices or on remote clouds or a combination thereof.

 <p style='text-align: justify;'>
 We have employed a peer-to-peer (P2P) model, with a super-peer playing the role of the coordinator.
 The super-peer will normally be a more resource-rich device and different devices can take up this role at different times.
 Devices can connect with each other via the super-peer.
 Any of the peers can be emitting data streams depending on their capabilities.